 Carolyn has more than 30 years’ experience in the finance sector in both executive and non-executive roles.
 As an executive Carolyn worked as a banker and as a lawyer at Morgan Stanley, JP Morgan and Linklaters & Paines in London, New York and Australia.
 In addition, she has been and remains a non-executive director of enterprises across a broad range of industries.
-Carolyn was appointed a member of the Board of Guardians of the Future Fund in April 2015 for a five year term.
-She is also currently a Director of Scentre Group, the Australia-China Council and, in the not-for-profit sector, the General Sir John Monash Scholarship Foundation.
+Carolyn was a member of the Board of Guardians of the Future Fund for 8 years until April 2023.
+She is also currently a Director of the National Australia Bank, Scentre Group and, in the not-for-profit sector, the General Sir John Monash Scholarship Foundation.

 Carolyn has also been awarded a Centenary Medal for services to business.

 Andrew Myer pursues a variety of business interests through the AV Myer Group of Companies, including property development, investment, film and philanthropy.
 Andrew developed a range of residential, office and retail properties for more than a decade from 2002.
 In addition to direction of his own investment portfolio he has been a director of The Myer Family Investments Pty Ltd since 2012 and a member of the Audit and Risk committee.
 He has produced and executive produced numerous feature films, television and documentary since the mid 90’s and his numerous credits include Radiance, Paper Planes, Make Hummus not War, Blueback and The Dry.

 His community sector involvement has focused on for purpose organisations operating in philanthropy, the environment, social justice, film and the performing arts.
 Andrew became Chair of The Sidney Myer Fund in June 2020 and has been a Trustee of The Sidney Myer Fund since 2011.
 He was previously Vice President of The Myer Foundation from 1999 until 2003.